AKAlbert/Leadpops_Demo/README.md

 | Close the browser   | Close browser    | Browser shd be closed and test report generated |          | Test1         |

 ## Framework Used
-This project was designed using a Hybrid framework consisting of Page Object Model (POM) and Data Driven Framework
+This project was designed using a Hybrid framework consisting of Page Object Model (POM)

 ## List of Packages and Folders
 ### The Package used here include